Thekasrmc/ThemeCore/README.md

 └── theme-switcher.bat
 ```
 ## 🛡️ Disclaimer
+This tool modifies certain Windows personalization settings.
+It has been tested on Windows 11 Pro without issues; however, system behavior may vary.

+By using this software, you accept full responsibility for any changes made to your system.
+The developer is not liable for any damages or system issues resulting from its use.

-This tool does not bypass or modify Windows activation mechanisms.
+> **Note:**This tool does not bypass or modify Windows activation mechanisms.
-Please activate Windows through official Microsoft channels.
+>Please activate Windows through official Microsoft channels.

 ## 📜 License
 MIT License © 2026